You also can be a part of it!

 CADAL (Centro para la Apertura y el Desarrollo de América Latina) is a private, non-profit and non-partisan foundation, established on February 26, 2003, in Buenos Aires, Argentina.

 The members of CADAL come from different fields, such as academia, journalism, consulting, and human rights activism.
 CADAL is a plural space in which its members share the unrestricted defense of democratic institutions and the universal nature of human rights.
+Given its non-partisan character, CADAL also adopted Principles of political-party independence for its members.

 As part of its task of promoting human rights, CADAL is a part of a series of coalitions, forums, and organizations that share the same values: the World Movement for Democracy (WMfD), the International Coalition to Stop Crimes against Humanity in North Korea (ICNK), the International Tibet Network, the Coalition for Freedom of Association, the Network of Think Tanks KAS in Latin America, is a member of TrustLaw (the global pro bono program of the Thomson Reuters Foundation) and is registered as an Organization of Civil Society before the Organization of American States (OAS).